-19.0 16.0 Decision Making and Licensing Hearings
+19.0 Decision Making and Licensing Hearings

-- 19.1 16.1 Applications for premises licences, club premises certificates, interim authorities, provisional statements, variation of designated premises supervisors and personal licences that do not attract representations will be granted under delegated authority and be issued as applied for; any conditions, apart from mandatory conditions, will reflect and be consistent with the applicant's operating schedule. - 19.2 The Licensing Authority and other Responsible Authorities , where appropriate, may choose to mediate with the applicant and other parties with a view to alleviate concerns from the application and discuss potential conditions or further measures so agreement may be reached and that there is no longer a need to go to a formal hearing. - 19.3 16.2 The Licensing Authority will form Sub-Committees consisting of three elected members led by one Chairman. - 19.4 16.3 The full Licensing Committee will sit when it is considered appropriate to comply with any requirements of the Licensing Act 2003 or accompanying Regulations. - 19.5 46.4 A Licensing Sub-Committee will sit to hear all applications for premises licences, club premises certificates, interim authorities, provisional statements, designated premises supervisors and personal licences which have attracted relevant representations from either a 'responsible authority' or 'other person'.
-A full scheme of delegations can be found at Appendix A - 19.6 16.5 A Licensing Sub-Committee will also sit to hear cases where the police and/or the Council's Noise and Nuisance officers have opposed a Temporary Event Notice on the basis that, should the event go ahead, one or more of the licensing objectives would not be promoted. - 19.7 Members will, at all times, comply with the council's member code of conduct which should set out the standards that members must observe. - 19.8 Licensing Sub-Committee hearings will be broadcasted live on Hillingdon Council's YouTube Channel.
-Parties attending hearings will be made aware that the Council will film and record proceedings for both official record and resident digital engagement in democracy. - 19.9 It is important for the licensing authority and its committee to ensure that there is neither actual nor an appearance of bias in its decision-making. - 19.10 The rules of natural justice will apply.
-For example, a party must know the case against them; anyone affected by a decision has a right to be heard; and no one should be a judge in his own cause.
+- 19.1 Applications for premises licences, club premises certificates, interim authorities, provisional statements, variation of designated premises supervisors and personal licences that do not attract representations will be granted under delegated authority and any conditions, apart from mandatory conditions, will reflect and be consistent with the applicant's operating schedule. - 19.2 The Licensing Authority and other Responsible Authorities, where appropriate, may choose to mediate with the applicant and other parties with a view to alleviate concerns from the application and discuss potential conditions or further measures so agreement may be reached and that there is no longer a need to go to a formal hearing. - 19.3 The Licensing Authority will form Sub-Committees consisting of three elected members led by one Chairman. - 19.4 The full Licensing Committee will sit when it is considered appropriate to comply with any requirements of the Licensing Act 2003 or accompanying Regulations. - 19.5 A Licensing Sub-Committee will sit to hear all applications for premises licences, club premises certificates, interim authorities, provisional statements, designated premises supervisors and personal licences which have attracted relevant representations from either a 'responsible authority' or 'other person'.
+A full scheme of delegations can be found at Appendix A - 19.6 A Licensing Sub-Committee will also sit to hear cases where the police and/or the Council's Noise and Nuisance officers have opposed a Temporary Event Notice on the basis that, should the event go ahead, one or more of the licensing objectives would not be promoted. - 19.7 Members will, at all times, comply with the council's member code of conduct which should set out the standards that members must observe. - 19.8 Licensing Sub-Committee hearings will be broadcasted live on Hillingdon Council's YouTube Channel.
+Parties attending hearings will

-Formatted: Left, Indent: Left: 0.23 cm, Hanging: 1.03 cm, Right: 0 cm, Don't adjust space between Latin and Asian text, Don't adjust space between Asian text and numbers

-Formatted: Font: (Default) ArialMTStd-Light

-Formatted: Left, Indent: Left: 0 cm, Hanging: 1.27 cm, Right: 0 cm, Don't adjust space between Latin and Asian text, Don't adjust space between Asian text and numbers

-19.11 All the parties will be given a full and fair hearing, that shall be conducted in an open, transparent and accountable manner.

-19.12 Applications will be considered on the basis of whether they promote the four licensing objectives.
-Each application will be considered on its own merits and whilst consistency is important similar applications may be decided in different ways.

-19.13 16.6 Any decisions made by the Licensing Sub Committee will be announced verbally at the end of the hearing where possible, and a Decision Notice will be sent in writing to the applicant and any person who has made a valid representation within five working days.
+- be made aware that the Council will film and record proceedings for both official record and resident digital engagement in democracy. - 19.9 It is important for the licensing authority and its committee to ensure that there is no unforeseen biasness in its decision-making. - 19.10 The rules of natural justice will apply.
+For example, a party must know the case against them; anyone affected by a decision has a right to be heard; and no one should be a judge in his own cause. - 19.11 All the parties will be given a full and fair hearing, that shall be conducted in an open, transparent and accountable manner. - 19.12 Applications will be considered on the basis of whether they promote the four licensing objectives.
+Each application will be considered on its own merits and whilst consistency is important similar applications may be decided in different ways. - 19.13 Any decisions made by the Licensing Sub Committee will be announced verbally at the end of the hearing where possible, and a Decision Notice will be sent in writing to the applicant and any person who has made a valid representation within five working days.

-20.0 17.0 Licence Conditions
+20.0 Licence Conditions